xrl1/xrl1.github.io/_posts/2022-01-02-kernel-patch.md

 I have been working on an educational Linux challenge, and I was trying to understand better the kernel component `binfmt_misc` for a specific level I had in mind.

-For a brief explanation on the component, here is a it’s [Wikipedia page](https://en.wikipedia.org/wiki/Binfmt_misc):
+For a brief explanation on the component, here is its [Wikipedia page](https://en.wikipedia.org/wiki/Binfmt_misc):

 *“* **binfmt\_misc** (*Miscellaneous Binary Format*) is a capability of the [Linux kernel](https://en.wikipedia.org/wiki/Linux_kernel) which allows arbitrary [executable file formats](https://en.wikipedia.org/wiki/Executable_file_format) to be recognized and passed to certain [user space](https://en.wikipedia.org/wiki/User_space) applications, such as [emulators](https://en.wikipedia.org/wiki/Emulator) and [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine).<sup>[\[1\]](https://en.wikipedia.org/wiki/Binfmt_misc#cite_note-1)</sup> It is one of a number of binary format handlers in the kernel that are involved in preparing a user-space program to run.*“*

 So this component allows any program to register a custom binary handler, according to some file name extension or file header magic the program defines.
 Then, upon the execution of the binary, the `binfmt_misc` component will identify the defined program and will pass it the handling of the execution, instead of the more commonly known ELF handler or bash script handler.

 Ok, so I was messing around with registering a new binary handler, by echoing some input into a file named `register` in the binfmt filesystem but for some reason.. the process was stuck and didn’t return.
-I tried to terminate it brutally with “kill -9”, but to my surprise it didn’t respond!
+I tried to terminate it brutally with “kill -9”, but to my surprise, it didn’t respond!
 A system reboot was necessary to recover this process 😛

 This is my input in bash: